DAISYzxy/SkylineRAG/README.md

 # Test
 Test the performance of SkylineRAG, download the generated answers for each task and set and place it under the SkylineRAG folder.
 Then open and run Evaluation.ipynb.
+Please note that several files require API calls to Large Language Models (LLMs); ensure the necessary setup is in place before running the code.